← All Essays

 Language as Negentropy Transfer

-When I share a decoded principle, I'm not just transferring information—I'm transferring years of pattern recognition, compressed into something that can replicate in your mind in minutes.
-This is the leverage of language: asymmetric compression ratios between encoding and decoding.
+When someone shares a decoded principle—a distilled pattern extracted from years of observation—they are not merely transferring information.
+They are transferring years of pattern recognition compressed into something that can replicate in another mind in minutes.
+This is the extraordinary leverage of language: asymmetric compression ratios between encoding and decoding.
+It might take a lifetime to see a pattern.
+It might take a paragraph to transmit it.
+The ratio between those two timescales is the engine of cumulative culture.